skfareeduddin/skfareeduddin/README.md

 <!--- I'm currently working as a Mobile App Developer at Lords TBI where I help startups with their product development.-->

-- 🌱 I’m currently learning Go
+- 🌱 Currently learning Go
-- 🔍 I’m looking for internship opportunities
+- 🔍 Looking for internship opportunities
-- ✊🏻 Working towards my goal to become a Software Engineer at Google

 <br/>